• Skip to primary navigation

 Step 5 | Shred and serve

 Remove the bones, and shred the pork into medium sized chunks for serving.
 The meat should be so tender that the meat will fall right off the bone.
-Serve it with the tender apples and your favorite side.
+Serve it with the tender apples and your favorite sides.
+Try it with my Apple Cider BBQ Sauce!

 pork roast with mashed potatoes